ChilliCream/hotchocolate-docs/docs/code-first-resolvers.md

 }
 ```

-In our GraphQL schema do not want to deal with ID`s or anything.
+In our GraphQL schema we do not want to deal with ID`s or anything.
 So our GraphQL schema should look like the follwoing:

 ```GraphQL
 type Query {